KapilKhanal/jjakimoto.github.io/content/pages/about.md

 Status: published

-Hi, I am a data scientist working in financial industry in NYC.
+Hi, I am working as a quant at a crypto hedge fund in San Francisco Bay Area.
 Born in the U.S. and raised up in Japan.
 After finishing my master in applied mathematics at Kyoto University, I moved back to the U.S.